brevzin/cpp_proposals/2448_relax_constexpr/relax-constexpr.md

 [If no specialization of the template would satisfy the requirements for a constexpr function when considered as a non-template function, the template is ill-formed, no diagnostic required.]{.rm}
 :::

-Strike part of [dcl.fct.def.default]{.sref}/3 and fix the example (which is already wrong at the moment, since default-initializing an `int` during constant evaluation is ok):
+Adjust [dcl.fct.def.default]{.sref}/3 and fix the example (which is already wrong at the moment, since default-initializing an `int` during constant evaluation is ok):

 ::: bq
 [3]{.pnum} [An explicitly-defaulted function that is not defined as deleted may be declared `constexpr` or `consteval` only if it is constexpr-compatible ([special], [class.compare.default])]{.rm}.
-A function explicitly defaulted on its first declaration is implicitly inline ([dcl.inline]), and is implicitly constexpr ([dcl.constexpr]) if it is constexpr-compatible.
+A function explicitly defaulted on its first declaration is implicitly inline ([dcl.inline]), and is implicitly constexpr ([dcl.constexpr]) if it [is constexpr-compatible]{.rm} [satisfies the requirements for a constexpr function]{.addu}.

 [4]{.pnum} [*Example 1*:
 ```diff